Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 - Considering that the St. Mark’s Basilica is one of the most important Venice tourist attractions, try to plan your day in a way that will allow you to visit it early in the morning.
 Usually, early mornings or as soon as the attraction opens is the best time to visit it.
 With no a few tourists around the city, you can avoid long queues.

-- The cost of the ticket to visit the Doge’s Palace is 25 euro per person.
+- The ticket cost to visit the Doge’s Palace is 25 euro per person.
 With this ticket you can also have access to the nearby Correr Museum, National Archeological Museum, and Monumental Rooms of the Marciana’s Library.

 - When deciding where to stay in Venice you can choose one of the popular neighbourhoods to ensure you’re in close proximity to the attractions that interest you the most.

-- The Accademia Galleries are part of the Dorsoduro Museum Mile.
+- Accademia Galleries are part of the Dorsoduro Museum Mile.
 This means that visitors who purchased a ticket in one of the partner museums or are Membership cardholders of one of the institutions are entitled to a reduced-price entry ticket in the other partner museums.
-The reduced ticket amount is: for the Peggy Guggenheim Collection 13 euro, for Palazzo Grassi – Punta Della Dogana 12 euro, and for the Galleria of Palazzo Cini 7 euro.
+The reduced ticket amount is: for the Peggy Guggenheim Collection 13 euros, for Palazzo Grassi – Punta Della Dogana 12 euros, and for the Galleria of Palazzo Cini 7 euros.

 Tourist Attractions in Venice FAQ Guide